-According to iResearch, our online daily unique visitors increased from 40.3 million in December 2013 to 47.8 million in December 2014, and monthly unique visitors increased from 275.0 million in December 2013 to 310.4 million in December 2014.
-We have ranked fourth among all portals in China in terms of monthly effective user time spent since October 2011, according to iResearch.
-According to our internal data, our aggregated mobile daily unique visitors from mobile webite 3g.ifeng.com and mobile applications reached 30.5 million in December 2014.
-We earn revenues from advertising and paid services, which accounted for 72.7% and 27.3% of our total revenues, respectively, in 2014.
+According to iResearch, our online daily unique visitors was 43.9 million in December 2015, and monthly unique visitors was 291.1 million in December 2015.
+We have ranked third among all portals in China in terms of daily unique visitors in December 2015, according to iResearch.
+According to our internal data, our aggregated mobile daily unique visitors from mobile website i.ifeng.com and mobile applications reached 33.0 million in December 2015.
+We earn revenues from advertising and paid services, which accounted for 76.2% and 23.8% of our total revenues, respectively, in 2015.

-Our net advertising revenues collectively accounted for 54.9%, 60.6% and 72.7% of our total revenues in 2012, 2013 and 2014, respectively.
-We provide advertising services through our ifeng.com and video channels primarily, as well as through our mobile channel.
+Our net advertising revenues collectively accounted for 60.6%, 72.7% and 76.2% of our total revenues in 2013, 2014 and 2015, respectively.
+We provide advertising services through portal and mobile channels which accounted for 71.7% and 28.3% of our net advertising revenues respectively in 2015.
 We recognize revenues from our advertising services on a net basis, deducting the agency service fees we pay to advertising agencies.
-Our number of advertisers reached 522, 569 and 612 as of December 31, 2012, 2013 and 2014, respectively.
-Driven primarily by increases in average revenue per advertiser, or ARPA, our net advertising revenues increased from RMB610.2 million in 2012 to RMB863.7 million in 2013, and to RMB1.2 billion (US\$191.8 million) in 2014.
+Our number of advertisers reached 569, 612 and 705 as of December 31, 2013, 2014 and 2015, respectively.

-We offer a wide variety of paid services through both of our mobile and ifeng.com channels.
-Before 2013, we classified our paid services into (i) mobile Internet value-added services, or MIVAS, which included our digital reading services, mobile and webbased game service and wireless value-added services, or WVAS, such as messaging-based services (SMS and MMS), as well as Internet value-added services; and (ii) video value-added services, or video VAS, which consisted of our online video paid services, our mobile video paid services and video content sales.
-In 2013, we adjusted our paid service classification from MIVAS and video VAS into (i) mobile value-added services, or MVAS, which includes wireless value-added services, or WVAS, mobile video, mobile digital reading, and mobile games through telecom operators' platforms, and (ii) games and others, which includes web-based games, content sales, and other online and mobile paid services through our own platforms.
-We believe the adjustment helps investors better understand the composition of our paid services revenues, especially the breakdown and trend between revenues gererated through telecom operator's platforms and revenues generated through our own platforms.
-We derived 75.3% and 24.7% of our paid service revenues, respectively, from our MVAS and games and others in 2014.
-We generate the majority of our paid service revenues from our MVAS services by providing content to mobile device users and collecting revenue shares from the relevant mobile operator.
-We also earn paid service revenues in the form of fixed fees from China Mobile, for digital reading services.
-These offerings have driven the growth of our paid service revenues from RMB500.8 million in 2012 to RMB560.7 million in 2013.
-Due to decrease in revenues generated from wireless value-added services with telecom operators, our paid service revenues decreased to RMB447.7 million (US\$72.2 million) in 2014.
+We offer a wide variety of paid services primarily through our mobile channel, and, to a lesser extent, through our ifeng.com channel and video channel.
+We classify our paid service into (i) mobile value-added services, or MVAS, which includes wireless value-added services, or WVAS, mobile video, mobile digital reading, and mobile games through telecom operators' platforms, and (ii) games and others, which includes web-based games, content sales, and other online and mobile paid services through our own platforms.
+We derived 76.7% and 23.3% of our paid service revenues, respectively, from our MVAS and games and others in 2015.
+We generate the majority of our paid service revenues from our MVAS by providing content to mobile device users and collecting revenue shares from the relevant mobile operator.
+Due to the decrease in wireless value-added services with telecom operators, our paid service revenues decreased from RMB560.7 million to RMB447.7 million in 2014.
+Due to the decrease in revenues generated form mobile value-added services with telecom operators and web-based games on our game platform, our paid service revenues decreased to RMB382.7 million (US\$59.1 million) in 2015.

-Our business and operating results are affected by general factors affecting China's new media industry, which include China's overall economic growth, per capita disposable income, the trend of media convergence, growth of new media and its popularity as an advertising medium, growth of Internet penetration, adoption of paid services, including 3G/4G mobile services, and smart phones.
+Our business and operating results are affected by general factors affecting China's new media industry, which include China's overall economic growth, per capita disposable income, the trend of media convergence, growth of new media and its popularity as an advertising medium, growth of Internet (including mobile Internet) penetration, adoption of paid services, including 3G/4G mobile services, and smart phones.
 Unfavorable changes in any of these general industry conditions could negatively affect demand for our services and negatively and materially affect our results of operations.